Welcome to the website of St. Patrick’s Grammar School, Armagh.

 I trust that it will give you an initial impression of the life and work of the school and introduce you to our friendly, caring, supportive & successful educational environment.

-Click here to fill in the form
+Click here to watch the A-Level Subject Videos

 Click here to watch our promotional video!